SsyMa/OceanGate/README.md

 |Varga-Labóczki Vazul   |H947XW|

 ## Milestone 1
+- **download_dataset.py**
+    - Downloads and extracts the database to the data folder.

+*Since the competition database could only be downloaded by authenticated kaggle users, a few extra steps should be made before running this script:*

+*Make sure, you have an account on kaggle and accepted the terms of the challange.
+After that you should aquire the kaggle.json (account setting -> create new token) and place it in the C:/user/username/.kaggle folder.
+The script will aquire the necessary tokens for authorization from this json.*

+*Be aware that the datbase zip alone is around 30Gb, so only run this script with a stable internet connection and expect it to take a good while.*
 - **data_loader.py**
     - Loads the dataset from the data folder.
     - Creates a single mask for each image by decoding the RLE encoded csv.